 When the complaint cloud approached our table, we didn’t need a meteorologist to tell us that conditions were ripe for a chance of complain.
-All we had to do was wait for the complainant to receive her food.
+All we had to do was wait for the complainer to receive her food.

-She could say her onion rings are room temperature, but she knows that description carries no attention-grabbing exclamation points, so she says they’re “ice cold!” to superlative her way to gathering some real attention.
+She could say her onion rings were room temperature, but she knows that description carries no attention-grabbing exclamation points, so she says they’re “ice cold!” to superlative her way to gathering some real attention.
 When she finishes displaying her mastery of provocative adjectives, we fear touching the onion rings the way we do dry ice, because we know the physics behind something being so cold it could burn.

 To bolster her characterization, and the resultant sympathy that follows, she adds that her slightly above room temperature onion rings are, “Gross!”
 Was it a gross exaggeration to call them gross, yes, but that doesn’t stop everyone else from doing it.
-They do it because no one challenges the gross assessment.
+They do it because no one challenges a “Gross!” assessment.
 Gross is such a relative term that it’s personal, and any challenge of a personal assessment will be perceived as a personal insult.

 When someone at our table tired of her grumblings, as a result of her carefully orchestrated drama, they called our server over.
 It was anticlimactic when the chef quickly arrived, in a surprisingly timely manner, with a hot plate of onion rings.
 The chef informed us that the price of the onion rings would not appear on our bill.
-Shows over folks, time to go back to our other conversations, because there’s nothing left for us to talk about in the immediate aftermath of a resolved dilemma.
+Shows over folks, time to go back to other conversations, because there’s nothing left for us to talk about in the immediate aftermath of a resolved dilemma.

 “How are those onion rings?” one of the uninformed asked her.

 “Eh, they’re all right.”
-The uncomfortable truth about those onion rings was they were not all right, and they never will be, because no onion ring can ever be all right in the complaint cloud.
+The uncomfortable truth about those onion rings was they were not all right, and they never would be, because no onion ring can ever be all right in the complaint cloud.
 They’ll never be as tasty as they could be, or as hot as they should be, or as crispy and pleasing as the industry requires.
 “I prefer a solid crunch when I bite into an onion ring, don’t you?
 Yeah, no, these are not for me.
-This is a fine restaurant ad all that, that’s known for their onion rings, but these just don’t meet my professional expectations.”
+This is a fine restaurant ad all that, that’s known for their onion rings, but these just don’t meet my expectations.”
 She picked the restaurant, and she selected the side item that she would eat, for which this restaurant was well-known.
 She knows restaurants, because she works for a competitor, and she knows what this restaurant specializes in, and she’s “always wanted to try their onion rings”.
 When they arrive, she takes it personal when they serve her something that is a couple of degrees below the industry standard that she knows only too well.

 “I don’t care.
-I’m paying for these goods and services,” complainants say to justify their complaints, “and the least they should do is try to provide me what I’m paying my hard-earned dollars for, and some of the times they don’t.”
+I’m paying for these goods and services,” complainers say to justify their complaints, “and the least they should do is try to provide me what I’m paying my hard-earned dollars for, and some of the times they don’t.”
 They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel comfortable and secure.”
 It’s all true of course, and it’s actually a good rationale to expect as much from our fellow man as we expect from ourselves, especially when we’re paying them, but as Malcolm Gladwell once wrote, there is a tipping point.